giantswarm/linkerd2-cni/README.md

 ## Maintainer info

-This chart is maintained using the git subtree method from
+This chart is maintained using the vendir method.
+You need [vendir](https://github.com/vmware-tanzu/carvel-vendir) and [yq](https://github.com/mikefarah/yq) binaries for it to work.

+Run `make upgrade-chart` to pull the last stable version of the chart from
 <https://github.com/giantswarm/linkerd2-upstream>.
-Pay attention that in order to sync the chart, you need to synchronize two directories `helm/linkerd2-cni-app` and `helm/partials`.

 ## Credit